Sveti Marko

 Gilbert Héron, village chief…

-Last season in 1975 at Cap Skirring, with Ali Imane village chief, known in Agadir as a baggage handler at the planning.
+Last season in 1975 at Cap Skirring, with Ali Imane, village chief, known in Agadir as a baggage handler at the planning office.

-11 years as GO, that keeps you going.
-I will be 83 years old on August 13th…
+Eleven years as a GO, that keeps you young.
+I'll be 83 on August 13th…